Heart Pain Electrocardiogram

-An electrocardiogram or ECG can be an effective tool in detecting coronary artery disease.
+An electrocardiogram or ECG can be an effective tool in the evaluation of angina.

 How an ECG Works